x-tools/xtools/docs/development.rst

 Overview
 ========

-- XTools is based on `Symfony 3 <https://symfony.com/doc/current/index.html>`_, which is a full MVC framework.
+- XTools is based on `Symfony 4 <https://symfony.com>`_, which is a full MVC framework.
 We use `Twig <https://twig.symfony.com/doc/2.x/>`_ as our template engine.

 - All the PHP lives in ``src/``.

   - There is a single `bundle <https://symfony.com/doc/current/bundles.html>`_ called ``AppBundle``, which contains the controllers, `event listeners <https://symfony.com/doc/current/event_dispatcher.html>`_, helpers and Twig extensions.

-  - Models and repositories live in ``src/Xtools``.
-Repositories are responsible for fetching data and the models handle the logic.

-- Views and assets live in ``app/Resources``.
+- Views live in ``templates/`` and assets ``assets/``.

-  - In ``app/Resources/views``, there is a separate directory for each controller.
+  - In ``templates/``, there is a separate directory for each controller.
 The ``index.html.twig`` files are the form pages (`example <https://xtools.wmflabs.org/ec>`_), and ``result.html.twig`` pages are the result pages (`example <https://xtools.wmflabs.org/ec/en.wikipedia.org/Jimbo_Wales>`_).
 Some tools like the Edit Counter have multiple result pages.

 - `Routes <https://symfony.com/doc/current/routing.html>`_ are configured using the ``@Route`` annotation.
 - By convention, each tool has it's own controller that handles requests, instantiates a model, sets the repository, and returns it to the view.
 Not all the tools follow this convention, however.
-Each tool is also registered within ``app/config/tools.yml``.
+Each tool is also registered within ``config/tools.yml``.
 - XTools was built to work on any MediaWiki installation, but it's target wiki farm is `Wikimedia <https://www.wikimedia.org/>`_.
 Some features are only available on the Wikimedia installation, which is what all the ``app.is_labs`` checks are for.

 Running Development server